 - Sexual reproduction.

 Sexual reproduction includes the fusion of male and female gametes that are produced inside the male and female reproductive parts, respectively.

 Asexual reproduction does not involve the fusion of male and female gametes.
 Only one parent is involved and the offspring produced is genetically identical to the parent.

 Let’s have a look at the male reproductive system that represents different parts or organs of the male reproductive system with a labelled diagram.

-The male reproductive system includes testes, scrotum, spermatic ducts, sex glands, and penis.
-All these organs work together to produce sperms, male gamete, and other components of semen.
+The male reproductive system includes the testes, scrotum, spermatic ducts, male accessory glands, and penis.
+All these organs work together to produce sperms, the male gamete, male sex hormones and other components of semen.

-- Scrotum, seminal vesicles, vas deferens, testicles (testes), and prostate constitute all the remaining reproductive system.
+- Scrotum, seminal vesicles, vas deferens, testicles (testes), and prostate constitute all the remaining male reproductive system.

 The two primary functions of tests are as follows:

 - Producing testosterone – a male sex hormone.